Vinita and Foyil

 Old Route 66 crosses the interstate (a.k.a. the Will Rogers Turnpike) again at Vinita, where the region’s Native American heritage is brought into focus at the Eastern Trails Museum (215 W. Illinois St., 918/323-1338, 11am-4pm Mon.-Fri., 11am-3pm Sat., free), next to the public library.
 The exhibits center on the Cherokee Trail of Tears, which brought the Cherokee people here after a forced march from North Carolina in the 1830s, but the museum also covers the general history of the surrounding area.

-Vinita is home to the Will Rogers Memorial Rodeo, held here each August since 1935, the year he died.
+Vinita is home to the Will Rogers Memorial Rodeo, held here nearly every August since 1935, the year he died.
 Rogers attended secondary school in Vinita after growing up near Claremore.
 Vinita also hosts the annual World’s Largest Calf Fry Festival and Cook-Off in late June.
 (Calf fries are prairie oysters, otherwise known as beef testicles.
 Just so you know.)
 Contact the chamber of commerce (918/256-7133) for details on any of these.

 FoyilBetween Vinita and Claremore, old Route 66 survives in regular use as the “free road” alternative to the I-44 Turnpike, alternating between two-lane and divided four-lane highway.

-Foyil was also the hometown of Andy Payne, the Cherokee youth who in 1928 won the “Bunion Derby,” a coast-to-coast foot race that followed Route 66 from Los Angeles to Chicago, then headed east to New York City—equivalent to running a marathon and a half every day for the 84 days it took him to finish.
+Foyil was also the hometown of Andy Payne, the Cherokee youth who, in 1928, won the “Bunion Derby,” a coast-to-coast foot race that followed Route 66 from Los Angeles to Chicago, then headed east to New York City—equivalent to running a marathon and a half every day for the 84 days it took him to finish.